Tech-at-DU/React-Fundamentals-tutorial/P06-Organizing-Files/content.md

   - serviceWorker.js
   - setupTests.js
   - sfpopos-data.json

+Note you will need to update your imoport statements after moving your files.
+This includes statements that import the component into `App.js` and places where you may have imported `sfpopos-data.json`.

+Read thee error any error messages and these will usually tell you where a path fails to locate something.

 **CONGRATS!** You have successfully completed the React Fundamentals tutorial!
 Keep practicing with React, and we're excited to teach you more!